3 1/2 miles from Aylsham, Buxton is another halt on the Bure Valley Railway, a great place to stop off and explore.

 The village has a charming Medieval church just a short walk from the station.

-This is vibrant village and has retained it's local ameneties.
-It has a very good fish and chip shop (Closed on Mondays) A well stocked village shop and post office, open every day.
+This is a vibrant village and has retained it's local ameneties.
+It has a very good fish and chip shop (Closed on Mondays) Sunny Meade B+B/community café (open daily) A well stocked village shop and post office, also open daily.

 Many walks radiate from the station, including one from the station foot crossing to the hamlet of Oxnead with it's great Hall and Medieval Church.
 The hall is private, but was once home of the Paston family, famous for their illuminated Letters.